pombredanne/https-github.com-z88dk-z88dk.wiki-/Platform--Ondra.md

 This will create a .wav file suitable for loading into Mame.
 A .tap file is also created that should be readable by other emulators.

+# Mame usage

+To load a tape, press return and then hit play on the tape

+# Ondra Keyboard

+The Ondra keyboard consists of 3 rows of keys, the numbers are obtained by a modifier key.
+The mappings for z88dk/mame are:

+* No modifier: Lower case letters
+* Left shift: Upper case letters (UPPER key)
+* Right shift: Symbols (SYMBOL key)
+* Right Alt: Number (NUMBER key)
+* Left Alt: Control (CS key)

 # Notes

 Drawing on the screen on this target is notoriously slow.